- How do I become an Australian Citizen?

 For up to date prices, telephone the Australian Citizenship Enquiries line 131 881 or visit the Australian Citizenship website: http://www.citizenship.gov.au/

-The process takes approximately three months from the application approval to the citizenship ceremony.
+The process takes between 3-6 months from the application approval to the citizenship ceremony.

 Enquiries regarding this should be directed to the Australian Citizenship Enquiries line on 131 881